Missing a tooth can be problematic aesthetically, but most importantly, it can also cause problems when it comes to oral health.

 If I lost a tooth, how can I replace it?

-Fortunately, Dentistry has found ways to replace a missing tooth through various methods including dental implants, dentures, and dental bridge.
+Fortunately, dentist Honolulu, HI has found ways to replace a missing tooth through various methods including dental implants, dentures, and dental bridge.

 - Dental implants are artificial tooth root surgically infused into the jawbone.
 They serve as a strong foundation for a crown which is placed above the titanium implant.